 Students with previous computer experience may petition the Department of Computer and Information Science for credit for COMS 1003 Introduction to Computer Based Systems.
 Petitioners will be given written and/or oral examinations by a computer science faculty member.

 Students who complete the appropriate Project Lead the Way (PLTW) course(s) with an average of “B” or better and score 70% or higher score on the corresponding PLTW college credit exam(s) may receive institutional credit for MCEG 1002, Engineering Graphics, and/or MCEG 1012/ELEG 1012, Introduction to Engineering.

 Students with previous foreign language experience may petition the Department of English and World Languages for advanced placement and credit.
-Petitioners will be given written and/or oral examinations by a foreign language faculty member, who will then recommend an appropriate foreign language placement level.
-This placement level will not exceed FR 3013, GER 3013, JPN 2023, LAT 2023, or SPAN 3013, and will be approved by the department head.
+A foreign language faculty member will recommend an appropriate foreign language placement level.
+This placement level will not exceed FR 3013 Conversation and Composition II, GER 3013 Conversation and Composition II, JPN 3013 Conversation and Composition, LAT 2023 Intermediate Latin II, or SPAN 3013 Conversation and Composition II, and will be approved by the department head.
 Students who have omitted one or more courses in the basic language sequence will receive credit for omitted courses when they have validated their advanced placement by passing the course into which they are placed with a grade of “C” or better.